 The Profile also contains Checks "Number of hits equal 0 for Spot color name equal to Orange" and "Number of hits equal 0 for Spot color name equal to Violet".
 The additional Property "Number of hits in this check" that is used in both of them is not new in pdfToolbox 10, new is that is can now also be combined with "equal to" 0 (zero).

-This property always works on a page basis, when used the scope of the Check are not objects on the page.
+This property always works on a page basis, this means when used, the scope of the Check are no more objects on the page but the page itself.
 So it converts the other Property in the Check, e.g. "Spot color name" into a page based Check that fires if the number of hits on the page matches what has been defined in "Number of hits in this check".

 In the sample only the Check "Number of hits equal 0 for Spot color name equal to Violet" will generate a hit since that spot color is not used on the page.